Information for Current Students

 ...apply for the MA?

-Once you have completed your 9 quarters of residency and 18 units of coursework, you may apply for the MA.
-To be awarded the MA, you must have no incomplete grades on your transcript.
+Once you have completed your 18 units of coursework, you may apply for the MA.
+To be awarded the MA, you must have no incomplete grades on your transcript and have completed your Research Paper Requirement.

-The application for the MA can be found on Caesar under TGS Forms.
+The application for the MA can be found on GSTS under TGS Forms.

 ...prepare for Qualifying Exams?

 The first step in preparing for your qualifying exams is to ensure that you have completed ALL incomplete grades.
-You may not sit for either the major or minor exams if you have an incomplete grade on your transcript.
+You may not sit for the exam if you have an incomplete grade on your transcript.
 Should you not be able to resolve your incomplete grades before the Fall quarter of your third year, you will be required to wait a full year to take your qualifying exam and advance to candidacy.

-Exams are offered one time each academic year; the major will be held in October, and the minor in November.
+Exams are offered two times each academic year; in June and in September.
 Consult the Guide to Graduate Study for more information about timing, exam content, and grading.

 Sample exams are available from the Graduate Program Coordinator.